From Messy Processes to AI Agents: A Step-by-Step Guide

 What Is Workflow Mapping, Really?

-- What decisions do they make at each step
+• What decisions they make at each step

 Step 1: Watch Someone Do the Work